Renault leads gains in slow European auto recovery

 As the European market nears the end of a sixth consecutive year of decline, industry leaders such as Renault Chief Executive Carlos Ghosn are hopeful the region can return, at least, to modest single-digit growth in 2014.

-The gradual turnaround will do little to relieve the pressure of excess production capacity that has continued to weigh on European operations, fueling a profit-sapping price war of unusual ferocity.
+The gradual turnaround will do little to relieve the pressure of excess production capacity that has continued to weigh on European operations, fuelling a profit-sapping price war of unusual ferocity.

-The data "confirms what manufacturers and suppliers have indicated during third-quarter earnings - that the European auto market has stabilized", Citi analyst Philip Watkins said.
+The data "confirms what manufacturers and suppliers have indicated during third-quarter earnings - that the European auto market has stabilised", Citi analyst Philip Watkins said.

 "Renault was the standout for the second consecutive month," he added in a note to investors.